dataduke/SiteGenesis-Community-TestSuite/README.md

 ### Packages

-__Packages__ form the main tree structure of the test suite.
-Each package may consists of other subpackages (layers) and contains test cases (named `tests.subpackage`), script modules (named `modules.subpackage`) or optional Java modules.
+__Packages__ form the main structure of the test suite (project tree).
+Each package may consist of other subpackages (layers) and contains test cases (named `tests.subpackage`), script modules (named `modules.subpackage`) or optional Java modules.
 The file system implements them as folders.

 ### Tests